telerik/kendo-ui-core/docs/api/javascript/kendo.md

 ##### formats `String|Array` *(optional)*

 The format(s) that will be used to parse the date.
-By default all [standard date formats](/framework/globalization/dateformatting) of the current culture are used.
+If you do not explicitly state a date parsing format, the [standard date formats](/framework/globalization/dateformatting#standard) of the current culture will apply.

+For more information on the custom date parsing formats, refer to [this article](/framework/globalization/dateformatting#custom).

 ##### culture `String` *(optional)*